aeyobd/dwarfs/thesis/introduction.md

 While the break and jacobi radii help with understanding when tidal effects matter, we still need to know what these effects do and how a galaxy evolves.

-As a galaxy evolves in a tidal field, several changes happen.
+As a galaxy evolves in a tidal field, several changes happen:

 1. *Mass is lost*.
 In particular, particles and stars on weakly bound orbits are most likely to be removed by tides.
 2. *Steams form*.
 If tides are strong enough, unbound mass becomes part of tidal tails, evolving along a similar orbit but leading or trailing the galaxy.